ANTHR 1300 Human Evolution: Genes, Behavior, and the Fossil Record

 The evolution of humankind is explored through the fossil record, studies of the biological differences among current human populations, and a comparison with our closest relatives, the primates.
 This course investigates the roots of human biology and behavior with an evolutionary framework.

-This course counts toward the physical and biological sciences distribution requirement.
+This course counts toward the BIO-AS distribution requirement.

 Summer 2025: Online course